Rodolfo-Gallegos/scicellxx/docs/source/initial_steps.rst

  .. important::

-    We assume that you successfully installed and executued SciCell++ on either Windows or Linux.
-You may be running SciCell++ within a docker container in a command prompt.
+    We assume that you successfully installed and executued SciCell++ on either Windows or Linux, and you have started the docker container.

 The configuration is performed with help of the ``autogen.sh`` script which lives in the main SciCell++ folder.